GoogleChrome/web.dev/src/site/content/en/fast/adaptive-serving-based-on-network-quality/index.md

 * Defer uploads and downloads when users are on a slow connection.
 * Enable offline mode if the network quality is not good enough to load the app and use the features.
-* Warn users that doing something (e.g. watching video) over cellular could cost them money.
+* Warn users that doing something (for example, watching video) over cellular could cost them money.
 * Use it in your analytics to gather data on your users’ network quality.